-- Children at Yateley Manor have a right to feel secure and cannot learn effectively unless they do so. - All children have a right to be protected from harm. - All staff have a key role in prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, taking into account contextual safeguarding, in accordance with the guidance.

-We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working throughout the child protection process to safeguard children.
+- Children at Yateley Manor have a right to feel secure and cannot learn effectively unless they do so. - All children have a right to be protected from harm. - All staff have a key role in prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, whilst taking into account contextual safeguarding. - We acknowledge that it is essential that we work in partnership with other agencies that protect children and reduce risk and so we will engage in partnership working throughout the child protection process to safeguard children.

-Whilst the school will work openly with parents as far as possible, the school reserves the right to contact Children's Social Care or the police, without notifying parents if this is believed to be in the child's best interests.
+- Whilst the school will work openly with parents as far as possible, it reserves the right to contact Children's Social Care or the police, without notifying parents if this is believed to be in the child's best interests. - All adults working within the school should maintain professional curiosity if they are concerned about a child.